 $100 Invested In This Stock 15 Years Ago, Would Be Worth This Much

-Qualcomm (NASDAQ:QCOM) has outperformed the market over the past 15 years by 2.7% on an annualized basis.
+Micron Technology (NASDAQ:MU) has outperformed the market over the past 15 years by 5.34% on an annualized basis.

-Buying $100 In QCOM: 15 years ago, an investor could have purchased 2.62 shares of Qualcomm at the time with $100.
-This investment in QCOM would have produced an average annual return of 10.8%.
-Currently, Qualcomm has a market capitalization of $195.58 billion.
+Buying $100 In MU: 15 years ago, an investor could have purchased 7.58 shares of Micron Technology at the time with $100.
+This investment in MU would have produced an average annual return of 13.24%.
+Currently, Micron Technology has a market capitalization of $94.23 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.